 - In each classroom a star system is operated.
 All of the students' names in the class are placed on the "Class Stars" star at the beginning of each academic year.
 If, after following the steps 1-4, it is considered that a further sanction is required, for the inappropriate behaviour, the student's name is removed from the star.
 This is explained to the student at the end of steps 1-4.
-At the end of the day the student's name is replaced on the star, the student is reminded that the inappropriate behaviour should not happen again and the parent is informed. - If a student's inappropriate behaviour is persistent and/or severe, and all of the steps above have been followed, the student will then be taken to the Head of Pre-Prep and their behaviour will be discussed further.
-Parents will be informed of the action taken. - If a student's inappropriate behaviour continues to persist after being taken to the Head of Pre-Prep, the Head of Pre-Prep will consult with the Head of Prep, Deputy Head Pastoral and the Headmistress and a request will be made for a formal meeting to take place with the student's parents.
+At the end of the day the student's name is replaced on the star, the student is reminded that the inappropriate behaviour should not happen again and the parent is informed. - If a student's inappropriate behaviour is persistent and/or severe, and all of the steps above have been followed, the student will then be taken to the Pre-PrepCoordinator and their behaviour will be discussed further.
+Parents will be informed of the action taken. - If a student's inappropriate behaviour continues to persist after being taken to the Pre-Prep Coordinator, the Pre-Prep Coordinator will consult with the Head of Pre-Prep & Prep, Deputy Head Pastoral and the Headmistress and a request will be made for a formal meeting to take place with the student's parents.